nmontesoro/caapplication/README.md

 write my own script to translate HTML files because the one provided didn't give me the flexibility I wanted.

+There are some advantages to using this API: there's no restrictions to how many characters you can translate at a time, or how many requests you can make in a day.
+And since the library can utilize hardware acceleration using Nvidia's CUDA cores, the performance isn't bad at all: translating all 288 HTML files on my laptop took 3h40m, around 45 seconds per file.
+And I believe that number could be brought down even more if my script implemented some sort of multi-processing.

 If in the future the Google Translate API was absolutely necessary, I am confident that the `HTMLTranslator` class could be modified with no alterations to its public API.